Parks and Open Spaces

 Bouskell Park, Blaby

 One of the most popular parks in the district, this site is set on the remains of a medieval village and is old Victorian parkland with a pond and an ice house.
-A small car park with information boards, hard-surfaced paths and dog bins and easy access for wheelchairs feature on the site.
+A large car park with information boards, hard-surfaced paths and dog bins and easy access for wheelchairs feature on the site.

 Whetstone Way